budapest view over the tower

 A simple but adorable initiative, the city wraps several of their trams and buses in literally thousands of LED lights and sends them crisscrossing around the city after dark, brightening everyone’s night.

+The most classic way to enjoy a winter tram would be to take the Budapest number 2 line along the Danube.
 They also run on the 4, 14, and 47 lines, but be sure to check the schedule as they don’t actually run on each line every day.

-This site more info on when the Christmas trams run.
+This site has more info on when the Christmas trams run.
 You can also find them on a handful of trolleybuses, namely 70, 72, 75, 76, 80A and 83.

 While on the outside these trams are glowing and charming, they’re also decorated within as well!